The Pitcher Plants

 Nepenthes can be grown from cuttings, tissue culture or from seed, many hybrids are now becoming available some with huge pitchers.
 Nepenthes lowii, sumatrana, belli and burbidgeae are all popular candidates for hybridisation.

-Nepenthes are available for sale from the following nurseries
+Nepenthes and other Pitcher Plants are available for sale from the following nurseries

 Wide range of Bromeliads, Nepenthies pitcher plants, Anthuriums and Tropical Rhododendrons or Vireyas.
 All available for sale by mail order from Riverside Bromeliads and Denali Bromeliads.